 16. Institutions shall perform the reporting of the leverage ratio quarterly.
 In each quarter, the value “at reporting reference date” shall be the value at the last calendar day of the third month of the respective quarter.

-17. Institutions shall report the items in the Exposure values section with positive sign in accordance with the sign convention in paragraph 9 of Part I of this Annex (excluding {LRCalc;0270;0010} and {LRCalc;0280;0010}), as if the items with a negative sign (for example exemptions/deductions) in accordance with the sign convention in paragraph 9 of Part I of this Annex did not apply.
+17. Institutions shall report the items in the Exposure values section with positive sign in accordance with the sign convention in paragraph 9 of Part I of this Annex (excluding {LRCalc;0270;0010}), as if the items with a negative sign (for example exemptions/deductions) in accordance with the sign convention in paragraph 9 of Part I of this Annex did not apply.

 18. Any amount that increases the own funds or the leverage ratio exposure shall be reported as a positive figure.
 On the contrary, any amount that reduces the total own funds or the leverage ratio exposure shall be reported as a negative figure.
 Where there is a negative sign (-) preceding the label of an item no positive figure is expected to be reported for that item.